banner svg (1)

 Understand your goals

-Before you can get started creating a scope and sequence, it’s vital to consider what outcomes you expect and what skills children should be able to master by the end of the curriculum.
+Before you can get started creating a scope and sequence, it’s vital to consider what outcomes you expect and what skills children will be able to master by the end of the curriculum.
 Make a list of all learning goals and objectives you need to achieve—this will serve as the ‘scope’ of your scope and sequence.
 You can use these outcomes as key reference points for decisions about child learning, progress, and achievement.

 Determine the order of instruction

 It’s important to be strategic when determining the order, or ‘sequence,’ of your lessons, as this arrangement can help promote the meaningful transfer of learning from one concept to another.
-Understand which developmental outcomes should be taught first and consider how to scaffold teaching these skills so that children can use their knowledge as they phase into lessons around new skills and concepts.
+Understand which developmental outcomes will be taught first and consider how to scaffold teaching these skills so that children can use their knowledge as they phase into lessons around new skills and concepts.

 Consider the duration of learning

-Once you have determined the list of skills you need to teach, and the order in which they should be taught, it’s necessary to consider how much time can be allocated to each lesson unit.
+Once you have determined the list of skills you need to teach, and the order in which they will be taught, it’s necessary to consider how much time can be allocated to each lesson unit.
 It’s important to factor in additional time needed for observation, assessment, or providing individualized support for children who need it.
-The duration of your lessons should have some flexibility and be able to be adjusted to meet the needs, interests, and abilities of all children in your class.
+The duration of your lessons can have some flexibility and be able to be adjusted to meet the needs, interests, and abilities of all children in your class.

 Once you have a scope and sequence in place, you can begin building out your entire early childhood curriculum.
 If you need help getting started, brightwheel’s lesson planning tool helps daycare and preschool educators create custom childcare lesson plans and curriculums, all aligned to required state early learning standards.
 You can also track and analyze children’s progression and share feedback with families directly in the app.